CHIEF EXECUTIVE OFFICER

 LISA R. HURD

 Lisa works with several organizations focused on female empowerment and social equity.
-In 2016, Lisa co-founded Real Estate Network Empowering Women, Inc (RENEW), an initiative to inspire, empower, and advance women in commercial real estate finance.
+In 2016, Lisa co-founded Real Estate Network Empowering Women, Inc (RENEW), an initiative to inspire, empower, and advance women in commercial real estate finance, an industry where women are woefully under-represented.
 She is a board member and serves as Chairwoman of Resource Development for Cool Girls, Inc, a non-profit organization serving Atlanta girls in at-risk situations to provide opportunity, exposure, and support to break the cycle of generational poverty.
 Lisa is an active board member of Open Doors, an initiative led by the Atlanta real estate community with a mission to eradicate homelessness.
 She sits on the board of The RADCO Companies and serves as Treasurer of The Radow Family Charitable Foundation.
 She was featured as a Woman to Watch in commercial real estate finance by Globe Street’s Real Estate Forum.
 She is an avid golfer and wine enthusiast and enjoys exploring the mountains, seas, and everything in between.

 SENIOR VICE PRESIDENT, INSIGHT & INNOVATION